Blog > Basics

 How Long Is Halftime In Soccer?

-According to Law 7 in the FA's official Laws of the Game, "players are entitled to an interval at half-time, not exceeding 15 minutes...
+According to Law 7 in the IFAB's Laws of the Game, "players are entitled to an interval at half-time, not exceeding 15 minutes...
 Competition rules must state the duration of the half-time interval and it may be altered only with the referee’s permission."

 Teams don't have to take this full break if they don't want to, and sometimes you'll see an XI come back out onto the pitch with a few minutes to spare, particularly if they're losing and the head coach wants a big reaction in the second half (sometimes managers even take extreme measures such as conducting the half-time team talk on the soccer field rather than in the changing room, most famously with Hull City's Phil Brown).